manuelats/manuelats/README.md

 Hi!
 I'm Manuela Silva, a passionate neuroscience student and aspiring data analyst deeply committed to understanding the brain and biological data.
 I hold a **BSc in Psychology** and I'm currently pursuing my **MSc in Neuroscience** while actively building my skills in **Data Analysis in Healthcare**.

-I'm driven by the fascinating intersection of neuroscience and data science, with a mission to learn how to transform complex biological data into meaningful insights that advance our understanding of the brain.

 Currently, I'm on an exciting learning journey, combining  neuroscience  with practical data analysis skills. 🌱